btrotta/advent-of-code-2024/Readme.md

 There will be a horizontal fence between 2 rows wherever the values are different across the rows (and similarly for the columns).
-When travelling along a row, a new side of a region starts either at the beginning of a section of fence (i.e. where the current position has a horizontal fence above/below it, but the position to the left does not), or when the region changes (i.e. the current position has a horizontal fence above/below it, and the postion to the left belongs to a different region).
+When travelling along a row, a new side of a region starts either at the beginning of a section of fence (i.e. where the current position has a horizontal fence above/below it, but the position to the left does not), or when the region changes (i.e. the current position has a horizontal fence above/below it, and the position to the left belongs to a different region).